mdonnalley/multiple-repo-manager/README.md

 ```
 USAGE
-  $ multi refresh [-a | -o <value>...] [-c <value>] [-d] [--no-cache]
+  $ multi refresh [-a | -o <value>...] [-d] [--no-cache]

 FLAGS
   -a, --all             Refresh all orgs.
-  -c, --concurrency=<value>  Number of concurrent refreshes.
-Defaults to the number of orgs.
   -d, --dry-run         Show what would be done without doing it.
   -o, --org=<value>...
 Github org to refresh.
-      --no-cache             Find repos by looking at configured repos directory instead of using the cached repos.json
+      --no-cache        Find repos by looking at configured repos directory instead of using the cached repos.json file.
-                             file.

 DESCRIPTION
   Refresh the list of repositories and corresponding metadata.